 - Centrepoint Alliance Lending Pty Ltd

-Ventura Investment Management Ltd and Investment Diversity Ltd may be eligible to receive various investment related fees as specified in the relevant PDS if you invest in any of their products.
+Ventura Investment Management Ltd and Investment Diversity Pty Ltd may be eligible to receive various investment related fees as specified in the relevant PDS if you invest in any of their products:

 Your adviser may hold shares in Centrepoint Alliance or other companies related to product providers which may influence, or be seen to influence, the advice that they provide you.
-Your adviser will disclose all relevant shareholdings to ensure that you are made aware of any potential conflicts.
+Your adviser will disclose any relevant shareholding and any other potential conflicts within the Adviser Profile and/or advice document.

-Alliance Wealth receives payments or benefits from product providers in return for granting rights such as being recognised as a sponsor and the right to promote their product and give presentations at conferences and/or professional development training days.
+Centrepoint Alliance and its related companies may receive payments or benefits from product providers in return for granting rights such as being recognised as a sponsor and the right to promote their product and give presentations at conferences and/or professional development training days.

-Alliance Wealth may use these payments to pay for costs associated with such conferences, training or professional development days.
+Centrepoint Alliance may use these payments to pay for costs associated with such conferences, training or professional development days.

 If you have a complaint about any financial service provided to you by your adviser, you should take the following steps:

-Level 13, Corporate Centre One 2 Corporate Court
+Mail: Claims Manager Centrepoint Alliance Level 13, Corporate Centre One 2 Corporate Court, Bundall QLD 4217

-- We will acknowledge receipt of a complaint immediately, however, where this is not possible, acknowledgement will be made as soon as
+2. We will acknowledge receipt of a complaint immediately, however, where this is not possible, acknowledgement will be made as soon as practicable.

-- If you are not fully satisfied with our response, you have the right to lodge a complaint with the Financial Ombudsman Service (FOS), an External Disputes Resolution Scheme, of which Alliance Wealth is a
+4. If you are not fully satisfied with our response, you have the right to lodge a complaint with the Financial Ombudsman Service (FOS), an External Disputes Resolution Scheme, of which Alliance Wealth is a member.

 The contact details for FOS are: